Clustering & High Availability

 Observability

-• Sampled log line: while the gate is active, Arc emits at most one WARN log per second with the gate counter and request path.
-Avoids flooding under sustained catch-up while still surfacing the degraded state.
+WARNlog per second with the gate counter and request path.
+Avoids flooding under sustained catch-up while still surfacing the degraded state. - Live status: the

 Known limitation